FDA fully approves Pfizer-BioNTech COVID-19 shot; major step should spur vaccinations, mandates

-The Food and Drug Administration licensed the COVID-19 vaccine from Pfizer and German company BioNTech on Monday, a major step that could open the floodgates to mandates from local government, universities and employers.
+The Food and Drug Administration fully approved the COVID-19 vaccine from Pfizer and German company BioNTech on Monday, a major step that could open the floodgates to mandates from local government, universities and employers.

-Regulators fully approved the two-dose vaccine for those aged 16 and older after a monthslong review of piles of clinical data and manufacturing details, clearing the way for Pfizer to market the vaccines indefinitely.
+Regulators licensed the two-dose vaccine for those aged 16 and older after a months-long review of piles of clinical data and manufacturing details, clearing the way for Pfizer to market the vaccines indefinitely.

 It will be marketed under the name “Comirnaty.”

-The Biden administration hopes the approval will spur vaccination among persons wary of the rollout under an emergency use authorization (EUA), a standard that determined the shots’ are safe and their benefits outweigh any risks amid the coronavirus crisis.
+The Biden administration hopes the approval will spur vaccination among persons wary of the rollout under an emergency use authorization (EUA), a standard that determined the shots are safe and their benefits outweigh any risks amid the coronavirus crisis.
 The shots will still be available to those ages 12 to 15 under emergency approval.

 “While millions of people have already safely received COVID-19 vaccines, we recognize that for some, the FDA approval of a vaccine may now instill additional confidence to get vaccinated.
 Today’s milestone puts us one step closer to altering the course of this pandemic in the U.S.,” acting FDA Commissioner Janet Woodcock said.